 - How risk management practices link to management accounting, performance measurement, strategic decision-making, and innovation processes in the public sector.

 - The role of management accountants in the construction of integrated risk management practices.

 - Effects of exogenous conditions such as funding uncertainty, budget pressures, and legislative dimensions in the design and use of integrated risk management.

 - How accounting is implicated in the (dis)integration of risk management systems.

 - Reflections on policy reforms and best practices concerning how risk management can be linked to such reforms and practices.

 PMM publishes 8000-word research papers, 2500-word new development articles, and 1000-word debate articles.
 See PMM's Instructions for Authors for more information about preparing a paper for PMM.
 Research papers will be double-blind refereed.

-Papers for consideration should be submitted by 1 July 2019 to Dr. Tarek Rana, Department of Accounting and Data Analytics, La Trobe University, Melbourne, Vic 3680, Australia.
+Papers for consideration should be submitted by 30 September 2019 to Dr. Tarek Rana, RMIT University.

 - Danture Wickramasinghe, University of Glasgow